 Nasim joined Watsi on March 12th, 2013.
-Eight years ago, Nasim joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Nasim's most recent donation traveled 6,900 miles to support Dollores, a 59-year-old teacher from Philippines, to fund a breast mastectomy to treat cancer.
+Nine years ago, Nasim joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Nasim's most recent donation traveled 6,900 miles to support Thin, a future teacher from Burma, to fund gallbladder surgery.

 Nasim has funded healthcare for 196 patients in 17 countries.